meiji163/meiji163.github.io/_posts/2021-04-23-context-tree-weighting.md

 Context Tree Weighting (CTW) is a beautiful algorithm invented by Willems, Shtarkov, and Tjalkens [1] that efficiently computes a weighted sum over all prediction suffix trees of depth $D$ for a binary alphabet.
 Naively, this would take $O(2^D)$, while CTW computes it in $O(D)$.

 We first build a complete binary tree of depth $D$, called the context tree.
 Like a prediction suffix tree, each node is labeled by its corresponding $s$.
 Each node stores the frequencies of 0's and 1's that occur after context $s$, and computes a probability $P^s$ recursively from its children as follows: Let $x_1\dots x_n$ be the past symbols, then the probability stored at the node $s$ is defined as

 $$P^s = \begin{cases}P_e(x_{1}^n) & \text{ if } s \text{ is a leaf }\\
 		\frac{1}{2}\left(P_e(x_{1}^n) + P^{s0}P^{s1}\right)& \text{ otherwise.} \end{cases} $$

-Here $P_e$ is a probability estimate based on the frequencies store at $s$ (in the original paper the [KT estimator](https://en.wikipedia.org/wiki/Krichevsky–Trofimov_estimator)) and $s0$, $s1$ denote the children of $s$.
+Here $P_e$ is a probability estimate based on the frequencies stored at $s$ (in the original paper it is the [KT estimator](https://en.wikipedia.org/wiki/Krichevsky–Trofimov_estimator)) and $s0$, $s1$ denote the children of $s$.
 So we just average the frequency estimate with the predictions of the children nodes.
 Simple, right?
 But what is the probability we get at the root node, corresponding to the empty suffix $\epsilon$?
 Brace for notation... it is

 $$P^{\epsilon} = \sum_{T \in \mathcal{M}_D}2^{-\Gamma_D(T)}P(x_1^n | T) \tag{1}$$